fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``backward-bigword``
     move one whitespace-delimited word to the left

+``backward-delete-bigword``
+    deletes one whitespace-delimited word of input to the left of the cursor

 ``backward-delete-char``
     deletes one character of input to the left of the cursor

+``backward-delete-path-component``
+    deletes one path component of input to the left of the cursor.
+A path component is everything likely to belong to a path component, i.e. not any of the following: `/={,}'\":@ |;<>&`, plus newlines and tabs.

+``backward-delete-word``
+    deletes the word of input to the left of the cursor

 ``backward-kill-bigword``
     move the whitespace-delimited word to the left of the cursor to the killring